-Having just completed my sensational leg anatomy video course, I've come to realize that for forward bending the hips with the knees straight (a.k.a. stretching the hamstrings), it's very helpful to learn to control the long hip flexor muscles, namely the rectus femoris, sartorius, and tensor fascia latae.
+For forward bending the hips with the knees straight (a.k.a. stretching the hamstrings), it's very helpful to learn to control the long hip flexor muscles, namely: the rectus femoris, sartorius, and tensor fascia latae.

-I call them long hip flexors because they are long.
+I call them the long hip flexor muscles because they are long.
 They extend all the way from the hip bone to the tibia.

-At the bottom end, these long hip flexor muscles attach to the outside of the tibia, the knee cap and the front of the tibia, or the inside or the tibia, just below the knee joint.
+At the bottom end, these long hip flexor muscles attach either to the outside of the tibia, to the knee cap and the front of the tibia, or to the inside or the tibia, just below the knee joint.

 The trick in using these muscles to effectively bend or flex the hips forwards, is taking out the slack, particularly when the knees are straight.

-Rectus femoris passes over the vastus intermedius.
-And so to take the slack out of the rectus and make it easier to activate, try activating the vastus intermedius.
+To take the slack out of the rectus and make it easier to activate, particularly while bending forwards at the hips, try activating the vastus intermedius.

 Now you might think that to take the slack out of the sartorius all you have to do is activate the vastus medialis.
 And it may help.
-But in my experience so far, it seems to help if I activate the inner thigh muscles, the adductors.
+But in my experience so far, it seems to help if I activate the inner thigh muscles also, the adductors.

 Note that in a standing forward bend, or even a seated forward bend, it's fairly easy to relax the quadriceps.
 So instead work at keeping them (and the adductors active) and see if that doesn't make it easier for you to use your hip flexors to bend your hips forwards (and so stretch your hamstrings).